dokku-community/dokku-acl/README.md

 There are no restrictions to pushing at first.
 After you create an app, use `dokku acl:add your-app your-user` to restrict access for certain user.
 After an allowed user list is created for app, no other user will be able to push.

-To remove the restrictions, remove all users from the ALC list.
-You can check it using `dokku acl:info`
+To remove the restrictions, remove all users from the ACL.

-You cannot modify the ACL list by ssh (`ssh target-host dokku acl:add …`), you have to do it using local command.
+You cannot modify the ACL list by ssh (`ssh target-host dokku acl:add …`); you have to do it using a local command.

 ### defining users